phelmkamp/metatag/README.md

 	```

 2. Run command

 	```bash
 	metatag --path=$SRCDIR
 	```

-	For best results, add the following comment to your source code (e.g. main.go) and run `go generate`.
+	Better yet, add the following comment to your source code (e.g. main.go) and run `go generate` as part of your build process.

 	```go
 	//go:generate metatag
 	```

+3. Enjoy!

+	A *_meta.go file is generated for each *.go file that has meta tags.
+You can review/modify the generated code, write corresponding tests, etc.

 # Directives
 `getter`